heptarch/heptarch.github.io/drafts/rbl2.md

 optimistically, there is something new to discover.

 This "core-forward" approach is driven both by the logistics of hiring as well as priors about how to solve problems.
-Bell's track record suggests that a critical mass of interdisciplinary knowledge, animated by collaborative synergy, is more effective than a single giant brain floating in a vat.
+In particular, Bell's track record suggests that a critical mass of interdisciplinary knowledge, animated by collaborative synergy, is more effective than a single giant brain floating in a vat.
 The brain can discover things, sure, but however